tweag/jupyenv/README.md

 # JupyterWith

-This repository defines various Nix expressions, in particular a function `jupyterlabWith`, that can be used to setup JupyterLab with various extensions and various kernels.
-The kernels environments are also defined with nix functions such as `iPythonWith` or `iHaskellWith` and configurable with different libraries.
+This repository defines various Nix expressions that can be used to setup JupyterLab with various extensions and various kernels.
+The JupyterLab environment is setup by a nix function `jupyterlabWith` that takes kernel environments and a optionally a custom jupyterlab app with extensions as input.
+The kernel environments are also setup by nix functions such as `iPythonWith` or `iHaskellWith` and configurable with different libraries.

 ## Getting started

-The simplest use case (JupyterLab without extensions) is to write a `shell.nix` such as:
+The simplest use case (JupyterLab without extensions) is to write a `shell.nix` file such as:

 ``` nix
 let